eksuas/eksuas.github.io/page3.md

 Transformations are added to the Scene class as a list of string where the first character indicates the type of transformation and the remaining number is the identification number of the transformation.
 In order to speed the process, all matrix multiplications are done in preprocess and saved as a localMatrix and inverseLocalMatrix element to the Object class.

 ## Algorithm
 When implementing transformation, I transformed the ray by the inverse transformation matrix of the current object instead of transforming the objects.
-In other words, coming rays are firstly inversely transformed and then processed in the previous intersection tests of objects.
+In other words, coming rays are firstly inversely transformed and then processed in the intersection tests of objects (explained in the previous sections).

-I plan to use the same things for Bounding Boxes.
+In my first approach, I planned to use the same things for Bounding Boxes.
 But, in preprocessing, bounding boxes are combined to a new bounding box.
-Thus, they must be in the same space to be added properly.
-Because of this reason, unfortunately, I could not apply the same methods for bounding boxes.
-In preprocessing, bounding boxes are created from the points of transformed objects and then, in intersection tests, the world ray is directly tested with them.
+Thus, they had to be in the same space to be added properly.
+Because of this reason, I could not apply the same methods for bounding boxes.
+In preprocessing, bounding boxes were created from the points of transformed objects and then, in intersection tests, the world ray was directly tested with them.
+Let's see its effects in the following part, implementation process, and why I changed my approach :)

 ```markdown
 Class Object